-The MRL amendments under consideration in this Application for avilance as follows:
+The MRL amendments under consideration in this Application for avilamycin are as follows:

-Chemical MRL Information

-Food (mg/kg)

-Avilamycin

-Pig meat Add T0.05 Avilamycin is the generic name of an

-Pig, edible offal of Add T0.05 oligosaccharide antibiotic of the orthosmycin group.
-APVMA has issued a permit for avilamycin to be used to control colibacillosis in pigs.
+Chemical Food MRL (mg/kg) Information Avilamycin Pig meat Pig, edible offal of Add Add T0.05 T0.05 Avilamycin is the generic name of an oligosaccharide antibiotic of the orthosmycin group.
+APVMA has issued a permit for avilamycin to be used as a prophylactic to control colibacillosis in pigs.
 EAGAR concluded that the proposed use pattern of the avilamycin product in pigs is acceptable.
 Avilamycin does not have a human analogue.
-NEDI = <1% of ADI.
+NEDI = $<1\%$ of ADI.